Glossary

 Multi Protocol Commitment - MPC

-The Merkle Tree structure used in RGB to include in a single commitment into the Bitcoin Blockchain multiple Transition Bundles of different contracts.
+The Merkle Tree structure used in RGB to include in a single Bitcoin Blockchain commitment the multiple Transition Bundles of different contracts.

 Link